upscayl/upscayl/README.md

 # Roadmap 🤫

-- You can track all the progress here: https://github.com/orgs/upscayl/projects/1
+You can track all the progress here: https://github.com/orgs/upscayl/projects/1

 - Make the whole world use FOSS (WIP 🚧)
+- Fix bugs

 # Development 🛠